pojntfx/web-dev-assignments/README.md

 ## Overview

-Assignments for the Web Development course at HDM Stuttgart University.
+Assignments for the Web Development courses (semester 1 and 2) at HDM Stuttgart University.

 ## License